elk-audio/elkpy/README.md

 ```
 The default gRPC address is `localhost:51051` if you want to connect to another address.
 You can pass it as an argument to the constructor of the controller on the form `ip-address:port`.

+The second argument to the constructor of SushiController is a path to the `sushi_rpc.proto` file with Protobuf protocol definition.
+If empty, the class will look into the current working directory for a file with that name.

 To use the controller simply use the methods of the controller object.
 For example:
 ```python
 # Get a list of the tracks available in sushi